MaxSteven/SOPGI/README.md

 # SOPGI
-A Houdini VEX raytracer with photon mapping global illumination and full recursive reflections and refractions
+A SideFX Houdini VEX raytracer with photon mapping global illumination and full recursive reflections and refractions.

 Tested on SideFX Houdini 16.x.x